SSWConsulting/SSW.Rules.Content/rules/complete-testing-is-impossible/rule.md

 Since complete testing is impossible, choosing the tests to perform is essentially a sampling problem.
 Adopting approaches such as risk-based testing are important in making good sampling decisions.

 The focus should be on doing "good enough testing".
-You can say you’re done when you have a testing story covering the risks agreed with your stakeholders and you can make the case that additional tests will probably not significantly change your story.
-Reaching this situation might be months of testing, in others only hours.
+You can say you’re done when you have a testing story adequately covering the risks agreed with your stakeholders and you can make the case that additional tests will probably not significantly change your story.
+Depending on the situation, this might require months of testing, sometimes only hours.

 Watch the <a href="https://vimeo.com/451827063">BBST&reg; Foundations Lecture 5  - The Impossibility of Complete Testing</a> by Dr Cem kaner on <a href="https://vimeo.com">Vimeo</a>.</p>